Active Directory Enumeration: RPCClient

 User Queries

 The ability to enumerate individually doesn’t limit to the groups but also extends to the users.
-To enumerate a particular user from rpcclient, the queryuser command must be used.
-When provided the username, it extracts information such as the username, Full name, Home Drive, Profile Path, Description, Logon Time, Logoff Time, Password set time, Password Change Frequency, RID, Groups, etc. In the demonstration, it can be observed that the user has stored their credentials in the Description.
-Hence, the credentials were successfully enumerated and the account can be taken over now.
+In order to enumerate a particular user from rpcclient, the user must use the queryuser command.
+When the username is provided, rpcclient extracts information such as the username, Full name, Home Drive, Profile Path, Description, Logon Time, Logoff Time, Password set time, Password Change Frequency, RID, Groups, etc. In the demonstration, it can be observed that the user has stored their credentials in the Description.
+Hence, the credentials were successfully enumerated and the account can now be taken over.

 queryuser yashika